Complete Guide to Making Cold Brew Coffee at Home

-Cold brew coffee has experienced a renaissance in the last few years.
-Perhaps you’ve tried it at your local coffee stand, but did you know that it is easy and inexpensive to make yourself at home?
-In this guide I will show you everything you need to know to brew delicious cold brew coffee at home.
+Cold brew coffee just keeps getting more popular.
+Perhaps you’ve tried it at your local coffee shop, but did you know that it is easy and less expensive to make it yourself at home?

 The advantages of the immersion technique are it is simple and uses equipment you probably already own.
 You can start today.
-The disadvantage is it takes longer to brew coffee this way.

-The advantages of the drip technique are a smoother brew (in my opinion) and it takes less time to make.
 The disadvantage is you do need a special brewer to do this.

 How to Make Cold Brew By Immersion